 Old-world charm, bigger yards, and a cheaper asking price are fantastic, but they can come with some serious drawbacks, including:

 - Repairs.
 Older homes are notorious for needing repairs.
 Sometimes it's something relatively simple, such as replacing the water heater.
 Other times, the fuse box explodes on Monday and the septic tank overflows on Wednesday.
 When buying an existing home, it's crucial that you have an emergency fund set up to handle any unexpected home repairs.

 - Trouble obtaining financing.
 Some homes pass inspection with flying colors, and the loan goes through immediately.
-For others, the home inspection leads to tons of unforeseen problems and can cause your lender to back out of the deal.
-Existing homes can be much more difficult to finance due to underlying problems.
+For others, the home inspection leads to unforeseen problems and can cause your lender to back out of the deal.
+Existing homes can be much more difficult to finance if there are underlying problems.

 - Competition.
-There may be 20 new tract homes available, but there’s only one of this home.
+There may be 20 new tract homes available, but there's only one ranch-style home in your favorite neighborhood with all the coveted features you are looking for (and 10 other buyers feel the same).
 Competition can be fierce, and you may end up offering more than you wanted for it just so you can call it your own.

 - Increased energy bills.
-Older homes have a tendency to be drafty, meaning your hard-earned money (literally) goes straight out the window, and updates can be expensive.
-For example, you’ll spend about $19,000 to reoutfit a 2,450-square-foot home with energy-efficient vinyl windows.
+Older homes have a tendency to be drafty, which can translate to your hard-earned money literally going straight out the window.
+And updates to solve for a home's lack of energy efficiency can be very expensive.
+For example, you'll spend about $19,000 to reoutfit a 2,450-square-foot home with energy-efficient vinyl windows.
 Looking to upgrade those baseboard heaters to a full HVAC system?
-Expect to spend $6,000-$12,000 for a 1,000-square-foot house—and prices only go up from there.
+Expect to spend $6,000-$12,000 for a 1,000-square-foot house — and prices only go up from there.